Axio-Lab/hublab/README.md

 ## Bonk Integration & Overall Impact  🐶
 1. $BONK Payment: Verxio provides users with an innovative way to spend their $BONK on digital product purchases

-2. $BONK token ownership-based discounts: creators can enable buy-to-redeem commerce by offering nearly 0% - 100% discounts to customers who hold $BONK tokens
+2. $BONK token ownership-based discounts: Creators can enable buy-to-redeem commerce by offering discounts ranging from 0% to 100% to customers who hold $BONK.

-3. $BONK Cashback: creators drive sales by incentivizing purchases with $BONK, encouraging repeat business, attracting new customers, and providing a competitive edge.
+3. $BONK Cashback: Creators can drive sales by incentivizing purchases with $BONK, encouraging repeat business, attracting new customers, and gaining a competitive edge.

 4. $BONK Revenue Share: Customers who purchase items on Verxio will partake in a 50% revenue split shared based on the $BONK holdings of customers.